-A&HL 4076 TESOL methodologies for PK-6 (3) A&HL 4171 TESOL methodologies for 7-12 (3) A&HL 4185 Pedagogical approaches in the content areas for teachers of PK-12 ESL (3) A&HL 4776 Supervised student teaching in TESOL: PK-6 (2) A&HL 4777 Supervised student teaching in TESOL: 7-12 (2)
+- A&HL 4076 TESOL methodologies for PK-6 (3) - A&HL 4171 TESOL methodologies for 7-12 (3) - A&HL 4185 Pedagogical approaches in the content areas for teachers of PK-12 ESL (3) - A&HL 4776 Supervised student teaching in TESOL: PK-6 (2) - A&HL 4777 Supervised student teaching in TESOL: 7-12 (2)

-Elective and Breadth Courses (12 points; different from above)
+Elective and Breadth Courses (12 points, different from above)

-• Elective courses or workshops in Applied Linguistics and TESOL (3 points):
+- Elective courses or workshops in Applied Linguistics and TESOL (3 points):

-1 11 0 \ 1 /

-0 A&HL 4001 Sociolinguistics (3)
+- A&HL 4001 Sociolinguistics (3)

-0 A&HL 4104 Discourse analysis (3)
+- A&HL 4104 Discourse analysis (3)

-0 A&HL 4105 Conversation analysis (3)
+- A&HL 4105 Conversation analysis (3)

-0 A&HL 4106 Text and textuality (3)
+- A&HL 4106 Text and textuality (3)

-0 A&HL 5105 Classroom discourse (3)
+- A&HL 5105 Classroom discourse (3)

-0 A&HL 5106 Language socialization (3)
+- A&HL 5106 Language socialization (3)

-0 A&HL 5011 Tech-based language teaching and materials design (3)
+- A&HL 5011 Tech-based language teaching and materials design

+(3)

-0 A&HL 5087 Second language acquisition in the classroom (3)
+- A&HL 5087 Second language acquisition in the classroom (3)

-0 A&HL 6040 Classroom-based language assessment (3)
+- A&HL 6040 Classroom-based language assessment (3)

-(

-- One out-of-program course from each of the following three categories (9 points): - Bilingual/bicultural education or Foundations of education and urban education (3)
+- One out-of-program course from each of the following three categories (9 points):

-■ A&HB 4020 Bilingualism and disabilities ■ A&HB 4021 Foundations of bilingual/bicultural education ■ A&HB 4024 Linguistics foundations of bilingual/bicultural education ■ A&HB 4075 Cross-cultural communication and classroom ecology A&HB 4121 Bilingual/bicultural curriculum design ■ A&HH 4076 History of urban education ■ C&T 4078 Curriculum and teaching in urban areas ■ C&T 4501 Teaching and learning in the multicultural classroom ■ EDPS 4022 Sociology of urban education ■ ITSF 4060 Latinos in urban schools Various topics courses in Bilingual/Bicultural Education

-- Various topics courses in Bilingual/Bicultural Education - Elementary and secondary education (3)
+- Bilingual/bicultural education or Foundations of education and urban education (3)

-HUDK 4022
+- A&HB 4020 Bilingualism and disabilities

-Philosophies of education
+- A&HB 4021 Foundations of bilingual/bicultural education

-Call to teach

-The teaching of social studies

-Diversity and the social studies curriculum

-Oral history as a multidisciplinary teaching tool

-Curriculum development in elementary education

-Learning and teaching in the intermediate reading and writing

-Literature for older children

-Teaching of writing

-Literacy, culture, and the teaching of reading

-Developmental psychology: Childhood

-HUDK 4023 Developmental psychology: Adolescence MSTC 4040 Science in childhood education MSTC 4042 Multicultural science education MSTC 4044 Biology curriculum and methods laboratory MSTC 4046 Chemistry curriculum and methods laboratory ■ MSTC 4140 Lab methods and experiences MSTM 5010 Mathematics in elementary school MSTM 5011 Mathematics in secondary school • Teaching students with learning disabilities (3) ■ C&T 4000 Disability, exclusion, and schooling ■ C&T 4001 Differentiating instruction in inclusive classrooms C&T 4046 Curriculum and instruction in secondary inclusive education ■ C&T 4047 Curriculum development in secondary inclusive education C&T 4301 Formal assessment of exceptional students
+- A&HB 4024 Linguistics foundations of bilingual/bicultural education - A&HB 4075 Cross-cultural communication and classroom ecology - A&HB 4121 Bilingual/bicultural curriculum design - A&HH 4076 History of urban education - C&T 4078 Curriculum and teaching in urban areas - C&T 4501 Teaching and learning in the multicultural classroom - EDPS 4022 Sociology of urban education - ITSF 4060 Latinos in urban schools - Various topics courses in Bilingual/Bicultural Education - Elementary and secondary education (3) - A&HF 4090 Philosophies of education - A&HF 4091 Call to teach - A&HW 4036 The teaching of social studies - A&HW 5030 Diversity and the social studies curriculum - C&T 4124 Curriculum development in elementary education - C&T 4133 Learning and teaching in the intermediate reading and writing classroom - C&T 4141 Literature for older children - C&T 4151 Teaching of writing - C&T 5037 Literacy, culture, and the teaching of reading - HUDK 4022 Developmental psychology: Childhood - HUDK 4023 Developmental psychology: Adolescence - MSTC 4040 Science in childhood education - MSTC 4044 Biology curriculum and methods laboratory - MSTM 5010 Mathematics in elementary school - Teaching students with learning disabilities (3) - C&T 4000 Disability, exclusion, and schooling - C&T 4001 Differentiating instruction in inclusive classrooms - C&T 4046 Curriculum and instruction in secondary inclusive education - C&T 4047 Curriculum development in secondary inclusive education

-■ C&T 5080 Access to full participation in schools

-HBSE 4001 Teaching students with disabilities in inclusive classrooms
+- C&T 4301 - Formal assessment of exceptional students - C&T 5080 Access to full participation in schools - HBSE 4001 Teaching students with disabilities in inclusive classrooms

-The Applied Linguistics and TESOL Program offers a Master of Education degree with one track in TESOL, PK-12 Education, and three tracks in Applied Linguistics (LING): second language acquisition, second language assessment, and language use.
+The Applied Linguistics and TESOL Program offers a Master of Education degree with three tracks in Applied Linguistics (LING) and TESOL: second language acquisition, second language assessment, and language use.
 Please see the track descriptions below for detailed curriculum information.
 Note that students' major program will be either TESOL or Applied Linguistics; tracks will not appear on student academic records.
 Students can normally expect to complete the Ed.M. in Applied Linguistics or TESOL in six semesters (i.e., three years).
-At this time, we are not accepting applications for the Ed.M. in TESOL degree.